Mastering Selenium for Dynamic Websites

 - Relying on

-try/exceptblocks with retry logic and session recovery mechanisms.
+try/exceptblocks with retry logic and session recovery.

 Frequently Asked Questions